doc4d/4d-web-studio/docs/design-webforms/events/events.md

 You can attach several events to a component or datasource.

-When the event triggers,

 Events are executed in their defined order.
+When an event triggers, its actions are executed sequentially.
+This means that each action starts only when the previous one has finished executing.